Hiwi (volunteer)

-Overview
+Roles and numbers

+A captured Hiwi told his NKVD interrogators:

+Fighting

 Hiwis comprised 50% of the 2nd Panzer Army's 134th Infantry Division in late 1942, while the 6th Army at the Battle of Stalingrad was composed of 25% Hiwis.
 By 1944, their numbers had grown to 600,000.
 Both men and women were recruited.
 Veteran Hiwis were practically indistinguishable from regular German troops, and often served in entire company strengths.

+The Hiwis may have constituted one quarter of 6th Army's front-line strength, amounting to over 50,000 Slavic auxiliaries serving with the German troops.

+Policing

 Between September 1941 and July 1944 the SS employed thousands of collaborationist auxiliary police recruited as Hiwis directly from the Soviet POW camps.
 After training, they were deployed for service with Nazi Germany, in the General Government, and the occupied East.

 In one instance, the German SS and police inducted, processed, and trained 5,082 Hiwi guards before the end of 1944 at the SS training camp division of the Trawniki concentration camp set up in the village of Trawniki southeast of Lublin.
 They were known as the "Trawniki men" (Trawnikimänner) and were former Soviet citizens, mostly Ukrainians.
 Trawnikis were sent to all major killing sites of the "Final Solution", which was their training's primary purpose.
 They took an active role in the executions of Jews at Bełżec, Sobibor, Treblinka II, Warsaw (three times), Częstochowa, Lublin, Lvov, Radom, Kraków, Białystok (twice), Majdanek as well as Auschwitz, and Trawniki itself.